 Active And Authentic Cultural Experiences

-For the American, England offers all the benefits of experiencing a different culture without the stress of an insurmountable language barrier.
+For the American, Britain offers all the benefits of experiencing a different culture without the stress of an insurmountable language barrier.
 True, American and the British are not that different.
 But they are different enough that we can confuse each other whilst speaking the same language, and that’s kind of amusing.
 Alright, mate?

 While we don’t need to leave the U.S. to experience bucolic beauty, rural England has it in spades.
-Thatched roofs, dry stone walls, and cobblestone bridges, the English countryside reflects the charming reality of the absurd rococo romanticism of Thomas Kinkade.
+Thatched roofs, dry stone walls, and cobblestone bridges, the British countryside reflects the charming reality of the absurd rococo romanticism of Thomas Kinkade.

 Thousands of years ago, Britain was more or less a giant forest.
 Over the millennia virtually all the forests were felled.
 What was left was a land sculpted by men.
 Asymmetrical property lines resulting in patchwork landscape.
 We tend to think of nature as a place unmolested by humans, but in England, there are very few places that can claim such a description.
 Nature in England has been tamed and domesticated.
-But it’s an ancient domestication, resulting mostly from the hands of ancient people rather than the earth churning mega machines that spit out strip malls we have in the U.S.
+But it’s an ancient domestication, resulting mostly from the hands of ancient people rather than the earth churning mega machines that spit out strip malls that we have in the U.S.

 There’s nothing quite like it in the states.

-In summary, England offers a unique and accessible walking experience not available in the states.
+In summary, Britain offers a unique and accessible walking experience not available in the states.
 It’s a uniquely beautiful place filled with history and culture that an American can experience without feeling isolated by a language barrier.